ZYSF/ZNCC/README.md

 The compiler mostly targets modern, 64-bit platforms and focuses on converting simple pre-processed C-like code into simple assembler code for the target architecture.
 It can be easily adapted for other use-cases or bundled with additional tools.

+## Major Features

+* Supports multiple architectures and is easy to retarget
+    * Mostly tested on x86-64/AMD64 Linux
+    * Partial support for Windows ABI
+    * RV64 is mostly-supported, with minimal support for RV32 (enough for "Hello world")
+    * Linux targets should also work for FreeBSD/OpenBSD/Solaris/etc. with minimal re-tooling (macOS may require a little more work, but not much)
+    * Also includes some minimal/experimental support for other/new architectures
+* Single compiler tool supports multiple targets (no need for per-architecture compiler builds)
+* Compiler is mostly self-hosting (at least on fully-supported targets)
+* Supports most (not all) essential C features with some extensions
+    * Includes some Objective C-like OOP extensions
+    * Basic floating-point support is included (assuming the target has such support)

+NOTE: More detailed language & design features are covered in their own sections.

 ## Building & Usage

 ### Command-Line Build (Linux/Unix/bash/...)